 Issue a Starting Balance Charge

-Adding an Immediate One-Time Charge allows you to create a one-time charge that posts to the student's account.
-Then the parent will be able to pay.
+Adding a One-Time Charge allows you to create a one-off charge that posts to the student's account immediately.
+Then the student's payers will be able to pay the balance.

-Click Create new and choose a One-time charge
+Click Select an Action and choose a One-time charge

 Filter and select the student(s) to charge and click Add charges